paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-055-save-our-seas-2-0.md

 (4) **Interagency Marine Debris Coordinating Committee** — The term “Interagency Marine Debris Coordinating Committee” means the Interagency Marine Debris Coordinating Committee established under [section 1954 of this title](./chapter-33a-marine-debris-research-prevention-and-reduction.md#section-1954).

-(5) **Marine debris** — The term “marine debris” has the meaning given that term in [section 1956 of this title](./chapter-33a-marine-debris-research-prevention-and-reduction.md#section-1956).
+(5) **Marine debris** — The term “marine debris” has the meaning given that term in section 1981 11 See References in Text note below. of this title.

 (6) **Marine debris event** — The term “marine debris event” means an event or related events that affects or may imminently affect the United States involving—